MdoubleDash/R-How-to-Ask/Readme.md

 * Choose a clear and explanatory title for your question.
 Review [How do I write a good title?](https://meta.stackexchange.com/q/10647)
 * Keep your example, both data and code, minimal while making sure it is reproducing the behavior, errors, etc. that you are seeing at your end.
-* Include comments within your code to explain what is it that you are trying to achieve.
+* Include comments within your code to explain what it is that you are trying to achieve.
 * [Format your question properly](/editing-help).
 * [Use appropriate tags](/help/tagging).
-Remember to at least read the mouseover on the tags you are using when asking a question.
+Remember to at least read the mouseover tooltip text on the tags you are using when asking a question.
 * If you are using functions that are generating random numbers, use `set.seed()` to ensure reproducibility.
 * If you have issues that are specific to your environment, include the version of R that you are using, the operating system that you are running on, and any other relevant information about your environment.
 Providing the output of `sessionInfo()` is helpful for these cases.